-Following his honorable discharge Totten began a career in the entertainment industry, primarily in the fields of music, sports, and broadcast television.
-In 1994, Totten began his music business studies while working for a private artist management firm contracted to assist Anita Baker during the "Rhythm of Love World Tour".
+In 1994, Totten began his career in the music industry while working for Anita Baker during the "Rhythm of Love World Tour".
 In 1996, Totten joined Celestial Entertainment where he spearheaded the formation of The North American Independent Rock Music Association, and was a founding member of The Foundation for a Sound Solution.
-Throughout his career in the music industry, Totten has displayed a wide diversity having worked with artists of all genres including the Rolling Stones, Carrie Underwood, and Slipknot, to name a few.
+Totten has displayed a wide diversity having worked with artists of all genres including the Rolling Stones, Carrie Underwood, and Slipknot, to name a few.

 During a 20 year career in broadcast television, Totten was awarded with 5 Emmy Awards for his work with FOX Sports, where he assisted in the production of a wide variety of live sporting events and studio shows, most notably, "The Best Damn Sports Show, Period".

 Having recently retired from the broadcast television industry, Totten has returned to Belpre and currently serves in the Belpre Rotary Club, on the Belpre Economic Development Committee, as the Executive Producer of the MOV2GO Network, and as the Advisor of the Institute of Media Technologies- Visual Communications Program.